 On the childless weeknights of our early marriage, Rob and I would head down to the local coffee shop, grab drinks and spend the evening on our side by side laptops editing and writing.
 A penniless newlywed, Rob accepted every freelance project he was offered.
 If he couldn’t complete all the work himself, we’d divide his assignments between us.

 On those nights, Rob and I wrote and edited countless articles, email newsletters, and advertising copy.
 An adjunct speech instructor at our local college, I showed Rob how to craft a tight thesis and how to structure an argument.
 He wrote my headlines; I wrote his deks.
+He wrote articles; I copyedited.
 We critiqued and edited each other, and our regular interaction with words made us both better at our work.

 Though our communications careers took different shapes over time, Rob and I always enjoyed talking about writing and working on projects together.
 I edited both of Rob’s books and helped him write cover letters for job interviews.
 He reviewed my work email drafts and shaped strategic communications plans I wrote.
 No piece of writing ever left our home without two sets of fingerprints on it.